tmoulik/EDA/README.md

 Contact: tania.moulik@gmail.com

 # Description
-I used R to explore Prosper Financial loan data.
+In this project I used R to explore Prosper Financial loan data.

-This was a project done as part of the Udacity Course and it involved data visualization and analysis of a dataset of your own choice.
+This was a project done as part of the Udacity Course and it involved data visualization and analysis of a dataset of one's own choice.
 I chose the Prosper financial loan data.

 Some of the variables explored in this project are :